S-A-M-J/Speedometer/README.md

 # Speedometer
-Speedometer based on 7 segment displays and esp32
+Speedometer based on 7 segment displays and esp32.
+Kicad board file is for a Jeep Wrangler YJ.